 ) who checks his watch, counting down to 'ground zero' before he asks if the narrator has anything to say.
 The narrator mumbles through the gun before it's removed and reiterates that he can't think of anything.
 As Tyler looks out of the high rise window to the dark city below them, the narrator recalls just how he met Tyler before stopping himself and bringing us to the very beginning.

 ) throws the narrator's 'system' out of whack.
-He recognizes her as a 'tourist', having seen her at multiple meetings and he is disturbed by her lies to the point where he can't sleep anymore.
+He recognizes her as a 'tourist', having seen her at multiple meetings, and he is disturbed by her lies to the point where he can't sleep anymore.

 After one meeting, he confronts her.
 She argues that she's doing exactly what he does and quips that the groups are 'cheaper than a movie and there's free coffee'.
 Instead of ratting each other out, they agree to split up the week and exchange numbers.
-Despite this, the narrator's insomnia continues.
+Despite his efforts, the narrator's insomnia continues.
 On a flight back from one of his business trips, the narrator meets Tyler Durden.
 Tyler offers a unique perspective on emergency procedure manuals in the plane and they strike up a casual conversation.
 Tyler is a soap salesman, if he's not working nights as a projectionist and slipping bits of porn between reels.
 The narrator arrives at the baggage claim to discover that his suitcase has been confiscated, most likely due to a mysterious vibration, before he taxis home.
 However, home, a fifteenth story condominium, has been blasted into the night by what was theorized to be a faulty gas line ignited by a spark on the refrigerator.
 Having nowhere to go, the narrator finds a business card for Tyler and calls him up.
-They meet in a parking lot behind a bar where Tyler invites the narrator to ask to come live with him...on one condition; to hit him as hard as he can.
+They meet in a parking lot behind a bar where Tyler invites the narrator to ask to come live with him...on one condition: that the narrator hit Tyler as hard as he can.
 The narrator, though puzzled, complies and they engage in a fist fight before sharing a couple of drinks.
 The experience is surprisingly euphoric.

 Tyler and the narrator engage in more fights over the coming days and they soon attract the attention of other 'tough guys'.
 Finding their little fighting group growing, Tyler establishes a formal 'fight club' in the basement of the bar where they had their first fight.
-Membership quickly increases and Tyler and the narrator fashion a series of rules, the first two being 'you do not talk about fight club' and which are consistently broken.
+Membership quickly increases and Tyler and the narrator fashion a series of rules, the first two being 'you do not talk about fight club.'
+The rules are consistently broken.
 Time and again, Tyler proves his insightful, if unorthodox and immoral, views on life.

 ) at gunpoint and threatens to kill him if he doesn't pursue his dream of becoming a veterinarian.
-He allows the owner of the bar (Peter Iacangelo
+He allows Lou (Peter Iacangelo

-) where their fight club is held to beat him up before coughing blood all over him and demanding to stay in the basement; the entire scene of which may be disturbing to some.
+), the owner of the bar where their fight club is held, to beat him up before coughing blood all over him and demanding to stay in the basement.
+Horrified, Lou agrees.

 After a period of days, Marla leaves and Tyler introduces the narrator to his newest hobby.
 Using his proficient skills in soap-making, Tyler has turned the basement of the house into a laboratory where he uses soap and other ingredients to make explosives.
 Tyler and the narrator continue managing fight club, but this time, at a much different frequency.
 Receiving flack at work, the narrator finally confronts his boss (Zach Grenier

 ) with knowledge about substandard practice and negotiates to work from home with increased pay to keep his mouth shut.
 When his boss objects and calls security, the narrator begins to beat himself up severely so that, by the time security arrives, they are led to believe that the narrator's boss did that to him.

 ) because he 'wanted to destroy something beautiful'.
 When Tyler disappears for a while, the narrator is left at home with an ever increasing band of Mayhem members who watch television and laugh at their publicized acts of vandalism.
 When Bob, a member after being introduced to Fight Club, is killed during a botched sabotage operation, the narrator seeks to disband the group before things get out of control.
-He tries to find Taylor and discovers a list of phone numbers he recently used.
+He tries to find Tyler and discovers a list of phone numbers he recently used.
 The narrator trails the list all over the country, discovering that fight clubs have sprouted everywhere.

 At one particular bar, the bartender addresses the narrator as 'sir' which prompts the narrator to ask if he knows him.
 The bartender, after being assured that he's not being put through a test, tells the narrator that he is Tyler Durden.
-In shock, the narrator returns to his hotel room and calls up Marla, asking if they'd ever had sex.
+In shock, the narrator returns to his hotel room and calls up Marla, asking if they've ever had sex.
 Though irritated, Marla confirms their relationship and states that she knows his name as Tyler Durden.
 Marla hangs up and Tyler suddenly appears in the room and confronts the narrator, confirming that they are, indeed, one person.
 The narrator has insomnia; he can't sleep so, whenever he thinks he is (or at random parts of a day), Tyler's persona takes over.
 The epiphany causes the narrator to faint.
-When he wakes up, he finds another phone list beside him with calls from all over the country listed on them.
+When he wakes up, he finds another phone list beside him with calls from all over the country.

 He returns to his home to find it completely empty but one billboard yields a display of folders detailing certain buildings within the financial district.
 He finds that each one has been infiltrated by members of Project Mayhem and that Tyler is planning on destroying them, thereby erasing credit card company records and 'wiping the slate clean'.
 In a panic, the narrator grabs all the information and reports himself to the local police.
 However, after telling the inspector everything he knows and being left with two officers, the narrator discovers that the officers are Mayhem members and they tell him that they were instructed by him to 'take the balls' of anyone who interfered with Project Mayhem...even him.
 The narrator manages to escape and runs to one of the buildings set for demolition.
 He finds an unmarked van in the parking garage filled with nitroglycerin and attempts to disarm the bomb.
 Tyler appears and goads him but the narrator successfully disarms the bomb.
 He and Tyler engage in a fierce fight which appears oddly on the surveillance cameras since the narrator is only fighting himself.
-The Tyler personality wins out and the narrator 'brings himself' to another building where they can safely watch the destruction.
+The Tyler personality wins and the narrator 'brings himself' to another building where they can safely watch the destruction.

 This brings us back to where we started.
-The narrator, with the gun in his mouth.
-He mumbles again and tells Tyler, "I still can't think of anything".
+The narrator, with the gun in his mouth, mumbles again and tells Tyler, "I still can't think of anything".
 Tyler smiles and says, "Ah, flashback humor".
 The narrator begs that Tyler abandon the project but Tyler is adamant.
 He professes that what he's doing is saving mankind from the oppression of consumerism and unnecessary luxuries and that there won't even have to be any casualties; the people who work in the buildings are all Mayhem members, completely aware of the plan.
 Near breaking point, the narrator comes to realize that whatever Tyler does, he can do.
 He sees Tyler with the gun in his hand and realizes that it's actually in his hand.
-He puts it up to his own chin and tells Tyle to listen to him.
+He puts it up to his own chin and tells Tyler to listen to him.
 He says that his eyes are open and then puts the gun in his mouth and pulls the trigger.
 The bullet shoots out of the side of his jaw and Tyler is 'killed' with a gaping wound to the back of his head.
 As the narrator recovers, members of Project Mayhem arrive with snacks and Marla in tow (Tyler had previously instructed her to be brought to them).